| AS QUICK AS CAN BE based on

 "You got it."

-"Weird disguise," said the doorkeeper; "wouldn't fool anyone."
+"Really weird disguise," said the doorkeeper; "wouldn't fool anyone."

 "In your face pile of phony, red hair," agreed the hand, watching the strange inspector hurry off.

 The curtains closed and the yellow light beamed dead center on the stage.
 The famous Koa Youngblood appeared and, leaning towards the Princess, seemed to be saying directly to her: "I cannot stand it, people!"
 From beyond the stage, the noise was deafening.
 "House lights!" sounded over the din.
 Withdrawing, the Princess made for a passageway where the only light came from an open door.
 She tried to sneak into this sanctuary just as famous Bill Brown swept through the door.
 He was beautifully attired and made up.
 For a moment, he stood like a stone.
-Then, faintly waving with his fine right hand, he moaned and fell at her feet. |
+Then, faintly waving with his fine right hand, he moaned and fell over.
+The Princess tried to break his fall and they both hit the floor hard. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| Sammy Hill stood nervously shredding a hardcopy program onto the floor of the camouflaged, soundproofed room where the monitor showed and recorded the crowd, sometimes noisy, sometimes quiet, sometimes launching out as though mission driven, rising and clapping as one, like now, as Koa Youngblood, mean as a viper, pirouetted in the corn light and said, "people, it's history."
+Sammy Hill stood nervously shredding a hardcopy program onto the floor of the camouflaged, soundproofed room where the monitor displayed and recorded the crowd, sometimes noisy, sometimes quiet, sometimes launching out as though mission driven, rising and clapping as one, like now, as Koa, mean as a viper, pirouetted in the corn light and said, "people, it's history."

 "She's ruining it, Jill.
 This is Carol's scene; it precedes the love ballad."